wharfkit/website/src/lib/guides/ContractKit/creating-smart-contract-actions.md

 */
 ```

-#### Manually specifying the authorization
+#### Manually Specifying the Authorization

 While not required, the `authorization` may be passed in the options as a 3rd parameter.
-By default the contract will create a placeholder authorization which the [Session](/docs/sessionkit/session) will automatically resolve to the current account and permission.
+By default, the contract will create a placeholder authorization, which the [Session](/docs/sessionkit/session) will automatically resolve to the current account and permission.

 ```ts
 const action = contract.action(